fasiha/pollen-guide/README.md

 # A poor guide to Pollen
 The [official Pollen documentation](pkg-build.racket-lang.org/doc/pollen/) is a rich and hearty repast.
 That may be why it took me longer than expected to get where I wanted to go.

-So, here's a poor and meagre introduction that may help others get started as quickly as possible.
+So, here’s a poor and meagre introduction that may help others get started as quickly as possible.

 ## Goal
-I'm trying to write Pollen markup that generates Dave Liepmann's [Tufte CSS](http://www.daveliepmann.com/tufte-css/)-compliant HTML.
-Tufte CSS has some nice rules for sidenotes and headings that I'd like to write for, without writing HTML.
+I’m trying to write Pollen markup that generates Dave Liepmann’s [Tufte CSS](http://www.daveliepmann.com/tufte-css/)-compliant HTML.
+Tufte CSS has some nice rules for sidenotes and headings that I’d like to write for, without writing HTML.

 ## Preliminaries
 Install [Racket](http://download.racket-lang.org/)